 How to Install a Deck Post

-- Posts must be connected to pier and deck beams with Simpson, or equal, structural framing connectors
+- Connect to pier and deck beams with Simpson, or equal, structural framing connectors

 - Watch my Deck Railing SAFETY video below!

 - Fasteners for structural connectors must be Simpson rated for extreme exposure

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter

 DEAR TIM: This is the year of the deck at my home.
 I’ve scheduled the time off and I’m ready to build, however I need your help on several things.
 How do I connect the deck posts to the deck?
 How do the posts connect to the concrete pier, or do they just rest on the concrete?
 Should the posts be buried in the soil?
 How do you calculate where to place the concrete piers so the posts are centered on them?
 Can you just come over hand help me do all this?
 Catherine R., Uncasville, CT